jasonacox/tinytuya/server/README.md

 ## Quick Start

-1. Run the Docker Container to listen on port 8675.
-Update the `-e` values for your Powerwall.
+1. Run the Server as a Docker Container and listening on port 8888.
 Make sure your Tinytuya `devices.json` file is located in the directory where you start the container.

     ```bash
     docker run \